ibm-cloud-docs/codeengine/deploy-scale.md

 ### Determining concurrency of your application container
 {: #app-determine-concurrency}

-The optimal container concurrency value is determined by the maximum number of concurrent requests the application can handle with an acceptable request latency.
+The optimal container concurrency value is determined by the maximum number of concurrent requests that the application can handle with an acceptable request latency.
 {: shortdesc}

-The container concurrency (cc) has a direct impact on the success rate, latency, and throughput of the application.
+The container concurrency has a direct impact on the success rate, latency, and throughput of the application.
 When the container concurrency value is too high for the application to handle, the latency and throughput is impacted negatively and you might observe `502` and `503` error responses.

 When the container concurrency value is too low for the application, the system scales out the application more quickly and spreads the request across many application instances, introducing additional costs and latency.
 During a burst of load, a low concurrency value can also lead to temporary `502` responses when the internal buffers of the system run over.